-If you keep getting the error message saying “Error 1053: The service did not respond to the start or control request in a timely fashion“, you’re not alone!
-Many Windows users are reporting it, but don’t worry.
-You can fix it.
+If you keep getting the error message saying “Error 1053: The service did not respond to the start or control request in a timely fashion“, don’t panic.
+While this message may seem daunting, we’re here to help.

 Here is how to do it: